Loading...

 To decrypt the binlog event:

-Regardless of the cipher used to encrypt the binlogs, the encrypted data will be the same size as the original unencrypted event.
-For events that are encrypted in CBC mode and whose length is not a multiple of the cipher block size, the final partial block is encrypted using a form of residual block termination:
+Regardless of the cipher used to encrypt the binlogs, the encrypted data are the same size as the original unencrypted event.
+For events that are encrypted in CBC mode, and whose length is not a multiple of the cipher block size, the final partial block is encrypted using a form of residual block termination:

 0x02